 Where else can we see your work?

 At the moment the winning collection is in the Hand & Lock studio in London.
-However if you are interested in keeping up with my work you can visit my website or check out my Instagram for a real time look at my work.
+However if you are interested in keeping up with my work you can check out my Instagram for a real time look at my work.

 What one piece of advice would you offer someone who dreams of stitching for Game of Thrones?